DarrelASandbox/playground-db/sql/postgresql/postgresql-for-everybody-specialization/database-design-and-basic-sql-in-postgresql/README.md

 wget https://www.pg4e.com/tools/sql/library.csv

 # load it into the track_raw table
-\copy track_raw(title,artist,album,count,rating,len) FROM 'library.csv' WITH DELIMITER ',' CSV;
+\copy track_raw(title,artist,album,count,rating,len) FROM 'csv/library.csv' WITH DELIMITER ',' CSV;

 # To grade this assignment, the program will run a query like this on your database
 SELECT title, album FROM track_raw ORDER BY title LIMIT 3;